According to Wikipedia,

 North Dakota State University is known for it's academic work in the following disciplines:

-North Dakota State University's most influential alumni faculty include professors and professionals in the fields of Social Work, Psychology, and Biology.
+North Dakota State University's most influential alumni include professors and professionals in the fields of Social Work, Psychology, and Economics.
 Here are some of North Dakota State University's most famous alumni: